rwang2022/LetMeCOOK/README.md

 // you send HTTP requests (GET, POST, etc.) to API endpoints
 ```

+## Sessions, Cookies
+Cookies are a way for a site to know if you've logged in before.
+It's a signature that is obtained after they hash your userId along with a secret_key after a successful login.
+This signature is given to the user who just signed in.
+The browser stores this signature, so the user is allowed to stay logged in even after closing the tab.
+This saves time; the user doesn't need to type in their password EVERY time.

+The signature `=hash(userId, secretKey)` is made up of three pieces: 1. userId 2. hash function 3. developer's secret key.
+It is conceivable for the hacker to guess a userId as well as the hash function.
+But the secret key is some random string that they have no way of knowing.
+So the hacker has no way of figuring out a valid signature to that userId.
+And thus they cannot use cookies as a way to hack into some random person's account.

 # Contributors
 1. Erika Nelson
 2. Ryan Wang